 • AMC essentially posts the order to an internal job board thing.

-• Vetted and approved appraisers—who partner with these AMCs for business—pick up orders on this pseudo job board.
+• Vetted and approved appraisers—who partner with these AMCs for business—pick up orders on the pseudo job board.

 • If multiple appraisers are interested in a job, they can compete to offer better terms (lower cost, quicker turnaround, etc).